huanyichuang/authors-et-al/README.md

 ## To-dos
 - [ ] Fetch the user if the author is also the WordPress user.
+- [ ] i18n support.
+- [ ] Reconsider the scenarios and make better compatibilities.
 - [ ] Code clean up.